Carter907/Carter907/README.md

   - C#
   - Monogame

-- 👯 I’m looking to collaborate on ...
-  - I'm open to any opportunity or startup.
+- 👯 I’m looking to collaborate on any opportunity or startup.
-- 💬 Ask me about ...
+- 💬 Ask me about Java core
-  - Java core
-- 📫 How to reach me: ...
+- 📫 How to reach me: speers.carter@gmail.com
-  - speers.carter@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-  - he/him